Shoe resellers and sneakereheads everywhere have been asking: Is it even worth it to source and flip Yeezys for profit any more in mid to late 2018?

 It takes knowledge of the history of the brand and the demand of different people and what they want, and we have condensed the advanced knowledge into a highly reviewed guide, the Hypemaster Playbook, which is 160 pages long, and a must read for anyone looking to dive into the profitable world of selling sneakers.

-Selling sneakers is an incredibly exciting way to make a living, whether it’s Yeezy’s or whatever new brand will hit the scene (Off-White is a newcomer to the shoe world, debuting in 2017).
+Selling sneakers is an incredibly exciting way to make a living, whether it’s Yeezy’s or whatever new brand will hit the scene (Off-White is a newcomer to the shoe world, debuting in 2017.
+Here’s a whole guide about this insanely profitable brand and their relationship with Nike. ).

 Learn how today, continue to check out our many other blog posts or feel free to check out the free preview of the Hypemaster Playbook!